Capital punishment in Taiwan: Political attitudes

 The Kuomintang, New Party and People First Party strongly support the use of capital punishment.

-The Democratic Progressive Party has both proponents and opponents of capital punishment, however the platform of the DPP state that they are discussing possibility of abolition of capital punishment.
+The Democratic Progressive Party has both proponents and opponents of capital punishment, but its platform states that the party is discussing possibility of abolition of capital punishment.

-Generally, the New Power Party and the Green Party Taiwan are in favor of the abolition of capital punishment.
+Generally, the New Power Party and the Green Party Taiwan are for the abolition of capital punishment.

-During the Republic of China (Taiwan) 9–13 July 2002 state visit to the United States of America, Attorney General of the United States of America John Ashcroft announced that the Taiwanese Minister of Justice Chen Ding-nan had made a policy statement of moving towards abolishing the death penalty using a phased approach.
+During the Republic of China (Taiwan) 9–13 July 2002 state visit to the United States of America, US Attorney General John Ashcroft announced that the Taiwanese Minister of Justice Chen Ding-nan had made a policy statement of moving towards abolishing the death penalty using a phased approach.

-Currently, there are a number of NGOs in Taiwan that continue to promote the abolition of the death penalty.
+Currently, there are a number of NGOs in Taiwan promoting the abolition of the death penalty.
 The organizations that actively advocate for abolition are Taiwan Association for Human Rights, Judicial Reform Foundation, Taiwan Covenants Watch, Amnesty International Taiwan, Taipei Bar Association, and Taiwan Alliance to End the Death Penalty.